 - The licensee admits to chemical dependency, psychiatric, psychological or behavioral health disorders that impair their ability to safely practice.

 Any licensee may request an appeal of an Arizona Behavioral Health Board disciplinary action; however, any Board appeal is not heard by an administrative law judge with the Arizona Office of Administrative Hearings (OAH).
 This Board oversees their own hearings.
-Furthermore, in some circumstances, a case is sent automatically to hearing.
+In some circumstances, a case can also be sent automatically to hearing.
 The hearing is not as formal as a trial, but is similar.
 Each party presents evidence using documents or sworn testimony.
 Each party also gives an opening and closing argument which should explain why the the Board should rule one way or the other.
 A behavioral health professional’s attorney can cross examine witnesses and testify on his or her behalf.
 After the hearing the Board makes the decision to either accept, reject or modify their original decision.
 If a professional feels there has been an error they can request a rehearing.

 Arizona Disciplinary Actions

 Behavioral health professionals with a license or certification in Arizona can receive Arizona Behavioral Health Board disciplinary actions.
 If the Board determines formal disciplinary action is necessary it will happen after the completion of an investigation.
 It’s the job of the Board to review any complaint alleging a violation of the Arizona laws and regulations.
 Thus, at an Arizona Behavioral Health Board Meeting the Board will vote to determine the outcome of each investigation.
 The Board can vote on a non-disciplinary outcome or vote to offer the behavioral health professional formal discipline.
 Disciplinary actions can include:

 - Letter of concern.

 - Decree of censure.

 If you’re interested in setting up a consultation with our Arizona Behavioral Health Board Attorney at Chelle Law or learning more about any of the services we provide to Arizona behavioral health professionals we invite you to reach out to us today.